soklet/soklet/README.md

     return new BigDecimal(100.25);
   }

-  // Path parameters and query parameters are easy to access via annotations.
+  // Path parameters, query parameters, and form parameters are easy to access via annotations.
   // By default, reflection is used to determine their names,
   // but you can override by supplying an explicit name.
   //